Reasoning as Representation: Rethinking Visual Reinforcement Learning in Image Quality Assessment: Introduction

 Turning to the first question—\textbf{\textit{How is generalization related to reasoning in IQA?}} Generalization has been a topic of discussion for IQA tasks, as individual datasets are typically small-scale and there is a pronounced domain gap between them due to their varying distributions in image quality and label annotations~\citep{you2025teaching}.
 Thus, using high-dimensional visual representations to predict scores tends to lead to overfitting.
 However, experimental verification reveals a key finding.
 For reasoning-based models like Q-Insight, the dependence in their scoring process has changed almost entirely.
-Instead of relying on lengthy visual tokens, it now depends on concise and compact reasoning (quality description) text tokens.
-The core mechanism is that RL methods (e.g., GRPO \citep{shao2024deepseekmath, guo2025deepseek}) enable MLLM to acquire a dimensionality reduction strategy: reasoning, which manifests itself as mapping input images to quality descriptions to form IQA representations.
-Specifically, previous MLLMs typically predict image quality through visual representations (more than 1000 tokens), whereas reasoning-based models do so via textual representations (less than 100 tokens), resulting in a compression of more than 10 times.
-Furthermore, we further demonstrate that the text representations (quality descriptions) can mitigate domain discrepancies.
-Meanwhile, the reasoning process itself, that is, the conversion of images to quality descriptions, exhibits weak correlation with specific datasets and can maintain stable alignment across different domains.
+Instead of relying on lengthy visual tokens, it now depends on concise and compact quality reasoning text tokens.
+The core mechanism is that RL methods (e.g., GRPO \citep{shao2024deepseekmath, guo2025deepseek}) enable MLLM to acquire a dimensionality reduction strategy: reasoning, which manifests itself as mapping input images to quality reasoning text to form IQA representations.
+Specifically, previous MLLMs typically predict image quality through visual representations (more than 1000 tokens), whereas reasoning-based models rely primarily on the textual representations (less than 100 tokens), resulting in a compression of more than 10 times.
+Furthermore, we further demonstrate that the text representations can mitigate domain discrepancies.
+Meanwhile, the reasoning process itself, that is, the conversion of images to quality reasoning text, exhibits weak correlation with specific datasets and can maintain stable alignment across different domains.
 Together, these factors explain the generalization of reasoning-based IQA models.
-We further validate the generalization of image quality descriptions by proposing a novel \textbf{R}easoning-\textbf{A}ligned \textbf{C}ross-domain \textbf{T}raining (\textbf{RACT}) framework.
-This novel approach addresses dataset distribution issues in image quality assessment tasks, enabling effective cross-domain training in misaligned data scenarios.
+We further validate the generalization of image quality reasoning text by proposing a novel \textbf{R}easoning-\textbf{A}ligned \textbf{C}ross-domain \textbf{T}raining (\textbf{RACT}) framework.
+This approach addresses dataset distribution issues in image quality assessment tasks, enabling effective cross-domain training in misaligned data scenarios.